 The Newman LNP Government elected in 2012 was the worst Queensland Government I had experienced in my lifetime.
-Their cuts to public sector funding meant a reduction in public health and education services for those who needed them most.
+Their cuts public health and public education hurt for those in need the most.
 I wanted to work to hold Newman and the LNP accountable.

-To run for the electorate of Cairns, I had to win a ‘preselection ballot’.
+I had to win a ‘preselection ballot’ to run for the seat of Cairns.
 The ALP is legendary for factional wars during these local ballots.
-I was a member of the left faction, and the seat of Cairns had always been held by the right, so it would be a big deal for me to win preselection.
+I was a member of the left faction.
+The seat of Cairns had always been held by the right.
+It would be a big deal for me to win preselection.

 My opponent was Michael Healy, from the right wing of the party.
 He was from the business community and was an obvious choice for the right of the party.
 I found him a very difficult person to hate, because he came across as a fairly likeable bloke.
 Nevertheless, I was determined to defeat him.